 - Medicare Part A covers hospital costs.
-This includes inpatient health care services you may receive in a hospital or skilled nursing facility, as well as some limited home health services.
-Most people don’t pay a premium for Part A. That’s because you pay for it through a payroll deduction during your working years.
+This includes inpatient health care services you may receive in a hospital, as well as some limited care in a skilled nursing facility or at home.

-Medicare Advantage plans combine the components of original Medicare, supplemental coverage, and prescription drug plans into one neat package.
+Medicare Advantage (Part C) plans combine the components of original Medicare with additional coverage, like prescription drug, vision, and dental.

 These plans are sold through and administered by private insurance providers and are considered a full replacement for original Medicare.
 You choose the insurance company and plan type that best suits your needs.